DanielOaks/ircv3-specifications/extensions/resume.md

 A client that disconnects and reconnects to the server should explicitly display the reconnection, even if they're able to resume successfully.
 This is so that the user knows why they may be missing message history and similar issues.

 Servers may wish to check the new hostmask of resuming clients, to ensure that it does not fall under their list of banned hosts or hostmasks.

+In case of network instability, a client may be uncertain which token to submit.
+For example, if the client attempted to resume, received a new token, submitted the old token, and then lost their connection again without receiving a response, the client will be uncertain whether the token was accepted and processed (in which case further `RESUME` attempts should use the new token) or whether it was never received (in which case further `RESUME` attempts should retransmit the old token).
+In this case, the client may wish to respond to `INVALID_TOKEN` by trying a different token.
+Although the server must choose cryptographically secure tokens that are intractable for a client to guess by means of repeated `RESUME` attempts, they may wish to restrict the total number of attempts allowed (per client connection) for performance or security hardening reasons, or even allow a maximum of one attempt.

 ## Security Considerations